erix-yang/erix-yang.github.io/_posts/2024-7-30-ubc complete.md

     - Electrical Engineering
 ---

-> After 1 year condensed course study, I got straight A and graduated from UBC with a Master's degree
+> After 1 year intense course study, I got straight A and graduated from UBC with a Master's degree

 ![UBC Grades](/img/grades_ubc.png)